-- 7. Microbusiness License: The microbusiness license allows for limited cultivation, processing, distribution, delivery, and dispensing of the licensee's own cannabis and cannabis products.
-The size, scope, and eligibility requirements for this license will be determined by regulation.
-The statute also mandates that the granting of these licenses "shall promote social and economic applicants. . . ."181 Microbusinesses are allowed complete vertical integration while standard licensees are restricted from complete vertical integration.
-For example, a licensed cultivator may also hold a processor or distributor license, but may not hold a retail license, unless they are a dual licensed business from the medical cannabis program.
-182 Dual licensed businesses hold licenses for the medical and adult-use markets. - 8.
+- cultivator, processor, adult-use cooperative, microbusiness, or registered organization authorized pursuant to this chapter to sell adult-use cannabis, to duly licensed retail dispensaries and on-site consumption sites."
+202 - 9.
 Training Services: New York will create an incubator program for social and economic equity licensees.
-The program will provide these businesses with direct support in the form of counseling services, education, small business coaching and financial planning, and compliance assistance.183 - 9.
-Financial Services: The Cannabis Control Board has the authority to waive or reduce application and license fees for social and economic equity applicants/licensees.
-184 In addition, all the fees and tax revenue from the state's cannabis programs are placed in the New York State Cannabis Revenue fund (NYCRF).
-185 The Community Grant Reinvestment fund (CGRF) is a sub-program within the NYCRF.
+The program will provide these businesses with direct support in the form of counseling services, education, small business coaching and financial planning, and compliance assistance.203 - 10.
+Financial Services: The Cannabis Control Board has the authority to waive or reduce application and license fees for social and economic equity applicants/licensees.204 In addition, all the fees and tax revenue from the state's cannabis programs are placed in the New York State Cannabis Revenue fund (NYCRF).205 The Community Grant Reinvestment fund (CGRF) is a sub-program within the NYCRF.
 The CGRF provides grants for qualified community-based nonprofit organizations and approved local government entities for the purpose of reinvesting in communities disproportionately affected by past federal and state drug policies.
 These grants can support a broad spectrum of services including job placement, job skills services, adult education, mental health treatment, and substance use disorder treatment.
-These funds may also be used to support the social and economic equity program for cannabis businesses.
-186 While it does not explicitly create low-interest loans or grants to support social and economic equity licensees, this could be the source of funding for future financial service support. - 10.
+These funds may also be used to support the social and economic equity program for cannabis businesses.206 While it does not explicitly create low-interest loans or grants to support social and economic equity licensees, this could be the source of funding for future financial service support. - 11.
 Community Reinvestment: All the fees and tax revenue from the state's cannabis programs are placed in the New York State Cannabis Revenue Fund.
 Once the cost of administering the state's cannabis program is covered from these funds, the remainder of the funds are invested into three initiatives.
 First, 40% of the funds are allocated to the state lottery fund for additional lottery grants to eligible school districts.
 Second, 20% of the funds are allocated to the New York State Drug Treatment & Public Education Fund.
-187

 These funds will support a youth-focused public health education and prevention campaign, a statewide public health campaign focused on the health effects of cannabis and legal use, and provide substance use disorder treatment programs for youth and adults.
-188 Third, 20% of the funds are allocated to the Community Grant Reinvestment Fund (CGRF).
+Third, 40% of the funds are allocated to the Community Grant Reinvestment Fund (CGRF).
 The CGRF provides grants for qualified community-based nonprofit organizations and approved local government entities for the purpose of reinvesting in communities disproportionately affected by past federal and state drug policies.
 These grants can support a broad spectrum of services including job placement, job skills services, adult education, mental health treatment, and substance use disorder treatment.
 These funds may also be used to support the social and economic equity program for cannabis businesses.
-189